Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 Hydration Strategies for Boxers: How Much and What to Drink

-Even mild dehydration (>2 % body‑mass loss) can slash punching power and endurance.
+Even mild dehydration (>2 % body-mass loss) can reduce endurance and power.

-• Start sessions hydrated: clear‑to‑pale yellow urine is your easiest marker.
+• Start sessions hydrated: look for clear-to-pale yellow urine.

 Boxer in hand wraps drinking water while resting on ring ropes in a gritty gym, with text overlay “Hydration = Power” to emphasize performance benefits.